Do you have any questions about accessing a PSP record or wish to enroll in the program? We are happy to help!

 The PSP record does not contain a score.
 View a sample PSP record.

-The record displays a snapshot in time, based on the most recent MCMIS data load to the PSP system.
+The record displays a snapshot in time, based on the most recent MCMIS data load into the PSP system.
 A new snapshot is uploaded approximately once per month.
 The current snapshot date is posted on the PSP home page.

 Developing a system to make safety performance information electronically available for pre-employment screening purposes was mandated by Congress in the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users, Title 49 U.S. Code, section 31150 Public Law 109-59 Section 4117.
 FMCSA believes that making this driver data available to potential employers, industry service providers, and drivers will improve the quality of safety data and help employers make more informed decisions when hiring commercial drivers.
 PSP provides more rapid access to commercial driver safety performance information than is available via Freedom of Information Act (FOIA) or Privacy Act requests.